 His kindergarten and first grade teachers never did teach him to read and, because they did not, they sent my bright little boy on a horrific, downward academic spiral.
 I don’t want any child to, ever, have to go through what my son experienced.
 If I had left my son’s learning how to read up to his school (which is one of the most highly regarded public schools in Manhattan, by the way) he would have probably ended up in remedial education for the rest of his academic life.
 Like most children who do not learn to read well in the early grades, there is a great chance he would have tuned out to school completely.

-At the time — this was in 2007 — I was studying towards a PhD in psychology and I began reading everything I could about how children learn to read.
-I learned that most schools were using a method called Balanced Literacy.
-That method gives kindergartners books they can’t possibly read and teaches them to guess what the words could be by looking at the pictures, or by using the rest of the sentence, or just the first letter of a word to figure out what a word could be.
+At the time — this was in 2007 — I was studying towards a Ph.D. in psychology and I began reading everything I could about how children learn to read.
+I learned that most schools were using a method called Balanced Literacy or three-cueing.
+That method gives beginning readers books they can’t possibly read and teaches them to guess what the words could be by looking at the pictures, or by using the rest of the sentence, or just the first letter of a word to guess what a word could be.
 Schools were actively teaching children to read the way dyslexic children read.
 There have actually been articles written called, “Is it dyslexia or dysteachia?”

 Q. Are you saying poor teaching methods actually caused children to become dyslexic?